YPares/porcupine/README.md

 Porcupine stands for _Portable & Customizable Pipeline_.
-It is a tool aimed at data scientists and numerical analysts, so that they can express general data manipulation and analysis tasks,
+It is a tool aimed at data scientists and numerical analysts, so that they can express in Haskell general data manipulation and analysis tasks,

 1. in a way that is agnostic from the source of the input data and from the destination of the end results,